vPeteWalker/EraComboBootcamp/configure_oracle/configure_oracle.rst

 Register Oracle Server with Era
 +++++++++++++++++++++++++++++++

-In this exercise, you will register your April PSU VM and register it as version 1.0 of your Oracle 19c Software Profile.
+In this exercise, you will register your Oracle VM as version 1.0 of your Oracle 19c Software Profile.
 The Software Profile is a template containing both the operating system and database software, and can be used to deploy additional database servers.

 #.
 Within **Era**, select **Database Server VMs** from the dropdown menu, and then **List** from the left-hand menu.